Wednesday’s analyst upgrades and downgrades

 Finally, Mr. Tremblay set a "buy" rating and target price of $4 for shares of TSO3 Inc. (TOS-T).
 The consensus target for the Quebec-based company, which develops sterilization systems designed to eliminate microbial contaminants from medical devices, is $3.84.

 "With its best-in-class technology and extended claims, TSO3 appears poised to gain market share in the existing low-temperature sterilization market, in addition to potentially displacing high-level disinfection in the GI market," the analyst said.
-"With strong execution, we believe the company can unlock significant value for shareholders"
+"With strong execution, we believe the company can unlock significant value for shareholders."

 =====